alveyworld-dev/game/MUSIC.md

 # Music People, harken!

 If you are part of the music department, here are the qualifications for sound:
-Either you must get onto www.bfxr.net for sound effects (Of which we need DEARLY).
+First; you can get onto www.bfxr.net for sound effects (Of which we need DEARLY).
 You may also use any music making software of your choice AS LONG AS its files can be saved in the .wav format

 Or you can get onto Garage Band to create music, it must follow these qualifications::